-One of the downsides of spray foam is that they come in small canisters.
+One of the downsides of spray foam is that it comes in small canisters.
 We had to purchase quite a number of these cans to properly spray foam all the areas that we wanted in our van.

 The second downside is that spray foam is messy!
 It’s important to wear latex gloves when extruding the foam from the can.
-If the wet foam gets on your hands, it takes 3-4 days to properly peel off.
+If the wet foam gets on your hands, it takes 3-4 days to peel off properly.
 Take it from us!

 Reflectix is another popular insulation material for camper vans because of its powerful ability to reflect radiant heat.
 The material is essentially bubble wrap sandwiched between a reflective coating on each side.

 Some van lifers love to hate on Reflectix, but we love the material because it's lightweight and thin.
 Reflectix is not our primary insulation material, but we tape it on our walls and ceiling as an additional insulation layer to support our foam boards.

 Because of the material’s ability to reflect radiant heat, Reflectix is often used as an insulation material for window coverings.

 But we also used Reflectix as the final insulation layer on our walls and ceilings.
 This is because Reflectix works best when there is at least a ¾” air gap to allow the material to reflect the heat away properly.
 And when placed over our Polyiso foam boards, we had about a ~1” gap for the Reflectix to work properly.

 - R-Value (when used properly): 4.4